 Seattle Audubon volunteers have powered impressive conservation accomplishments throughout the organization’s long history.
 They have created a close community that cares about birds.

 While we now have a professional staff, volunteer leaders continue to represent Seattle Audubon and the organization’s values in almost every activity and program we offer.
-In The Nature Shop, leading a field trip or Neighborhood Bird Walk, serving on the board or a working committee, or volunteering for a youth education activity, volunteers are in a position to demonstrate those values, and are a vital connection to the organization for the public.
+In The Nature Shop, leading a field trip or Neighborhood Bird Outing, serving on the board or a working committee, or volunteering for a youth education activity, volunteers are in a position to demonstrate those values, and are a vital connection to the organization for the public.
 Seattle Audubon celebrates the importance of these roles, and as an organization, have has an obligation to support volunteers’ success in fulfilling the mission, just as we do for our staff.

 Information for Participants